andrea-tesei/PAD-file-system-project/README.md

 # Administrative command-line

-Each node of the client is equipped with four basic operations for administrative control.
+Each node of the cluster is equipped with four basic operations for administrative control.
 Once you have executed a single node, you can use the following commands to know the status of the cluster:

 1. <b>CLUSTER_STATUS</b>: prints all nodes with UP/DOWN flag and ip address;
 2. <b>NODE2FILEMAPPING</b>: for each node, print all files store on it;